The future of hiking: How sustainable trails are changing the landscape

 By Betsy Kepes

-46ers give back through women-only work weekends
+The 46ers give back to the Adirondack Park community through women-only trail work weekends.

 By Tim Rowland